From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Discrete Symmetry

-At critical points $\mb a_{\mb I,\sigma}$ the Hessian exhibits $(|I| - 1)$ negative eigenvalues, and $n-|I|$ positive eigenvalues.
-Based on these calculations, we obtain the following conclusions about the geometry of $\varphi$: \begin{itemize} \item {\bf \em Symmetric copies of the ground truth are minimizers}.
-Local minimizers are the signed standard basis vectors $\mb a = \pm \mb e_i$ with the positive Riemannian Hessian; the objective function is strongly convex in the vicinity of local minimizers. \item {\bf \em Negative curvature in symmetry breaking directions}.
+At critical points $\mb a_{I,\sigma}$ the Hessian exhibits $(|I| - 1)$ negative eigenvalues, and $n-|I|$ positive eigenvalues.
+Based on these calculations, we draw the following conclusions on the geometry of $\varphi$: \begin{itemize} \item {\bf \em Symmetric copies of the ground truth are minimizers}.
+Local minimizers are the signed standard basis vectors $\mb a = \pm \mb e_i$ with strictly positive Riemannian Hessians; the objective function is strongly convex in the vicinity of local minimizers. \item {\bf \em Negative curvature in symmetry breaking directions}.
 Saddle points are balanced superpositions of target solutions: $\mb a_{I,\sigma} = \frac{1}{\sqrt{|I|}} \sum_{i \in I} \sigma_i \mb e_i$ for $I \subseteq \set{1, \dots, m }$ and signs $\sigma_i \in \set{\pm 1}$.
-There is negative curvature in directions $\mb \delta \in \mr{span}( \{ \mb e_i \mid i \in I \} )$ that break the balance between target solutions. \item {\bf \em Cascade of saddle points}.
+There are negative curvatures in directions $\mb \delta \in \mr{span}( \{ \mb e_i \mid i \in I \} )$ that break the balance between target solutions. \item {\bf \em Cascade of saddle points}.
 Saddle points are graded: points $\mb a_{I,\mb \sigma}$ with larger objective value have more directions of negative curvature.
 Moreover, similar to the examples discussed in the last section, the objective function exhibits a ``dispersive'' structure: downstream negative curvature directions are the image of upstream negative curvature directions under gradient flow.
-This means that negative curvature upstream helps to prevent local methods from stagnating near downstream saddle points. \end{itemize} In the following subsections, we will see how these basic phenomena recur in more practical nonconvex problems with discrete symmetries, including general dictionary learning (\Cref{sec:dl}), blind deconvolution (\Cref{sec:bd}), and others.
+This means that negative curvature upstream helps to prevent local methods from stagnating near downstream saddle points. \end{itemize} In the following subsections, we shall see how these basic phenomena recur in more practical nonconvex problems with discrete symmetries, including general dictionary learning (\Cref{sec:dl}), blind deconvolution (\Cref{sec:bd}), and others.